 6. Wait Until the Last Minute

 You may like your veggies cold but you should really try not to refrigerate your fresh garden vegetables—as doing so mutes the flavour.
 Instead, pick herbs and veggies just before using.

-THE FRESHEST SPRING SALAD RECIPE
+THE FRESHEST SPRING SALAD RECIPE JUST FOR YOU

 Root to Tip Radish Salad with Warm Butter Vinaigrette

 PAIR IT WITH: Jackson-Triggs Reserve Riesling Gewurztraminer VQA.